ScooloV/bbpedia/docs/dungeon_bowl/inducements.md

 The Magisterium of the Colleges of Magic have much invested in the games, and it is not uncommon for them to take a slightly more hands-on approach to push their team towards victory.
 Of course, the Magisterium charge a fee for their help - nothing comes for free in Dungeon Bowl!

 When a Dungeon Bowl team hires a College Wizard, they will hire the Wizard of the same type as their college team - a College of Fire team will always hire a Bright Wizard, for example.
-Each college’s Wizard performs slightly differently, as you would expect, as they all deal in different types of magic.
+Each college's Wizard performs slightly differently, as you would expect, as they all deal in different types of magic.
 The rules for each of the different types of Wizard are given as follows.
 A College Wizard may only use their spell once Per game.

 No team may purchase more than one College Wizard Inducement per game.